zowe/docs-site/docs/user-guide/cli-db2plugin.md

 ## Installing

-There are **two methods** that you can use to install the Zowe CLI Plug-in for IBM Db2 Database - install from Bintray or install from the Zowe package.
+There are **two methods** that you can use to install the Zowe CLI Plug-in for IBM Db2 Database - install from an online registry or install from the local package.

-### Installing from Bintray
+### Installing from online registry

-If you installed Zowe CLI from **Bintray**, complete the following steps:
+If you installed Zowe CLI from **online registry**, complete the following steps:

 1. Open a command line window and issue the following command: